 The Sixth Man

 In his spare time, Willie Ray works on beaded bracelets at Firefly Bead Store in Carrboro, NC.
-This weekly tradition is one he's kept up for years, crafting pieces to give to friends, Carolina fans, and anyone he meets along the way.
-Store owner Mel has watched him become one of Firefly's most loyal regulars.
+This weekly tradition is one he's kept up for years, crafting pieces to give to friends, Carolina fans, and anyone he notices along the way.
+Store owner, Melanie “Mel” Jackson has watched him become one of Firefly's most loyal regulars.

-“It all goes back to being kind,” Ray says, “ You never know when you might just make somebody’s day, and it don’t take me no time anyway”
+When asked about what motivated him to start and continue beading, Ray explains, “It all goes back to being kind.
+You never know when you might just make somebody’s day, and it doesn’t take me no time anyway."

 As a veteran usher for UNC Athletics, Willie Ray has built relationships with generations of Carolina students and fans.
 He treasures getting to “see people through different times in their life.”